The success of the Kirtland’s warbler proves the Endangered Species Act can be exceptionally effective

 “Not understanding the role of fire in our forests is probably one of the biggest blunders natural resources science has made in the last hundred years,” Eric Sprague said.

-As director of conservation programs at American Forests, Sprague is intimately involved in solving problems faced by struggling forests, but initially it seems backwards — not enough fire?
+As vice president of forest restoration at American Forests, Sprague is intimately involved in solving problems faced by struggling forests, but initially it seems backwards — not enough fire?
 Really?

 The truth is that the jack pine ecosystem has adapted to wildfire.
 The tree’s cones open and release their seeds under high temperatures.
 Because fire will clear out other trees, the newly released jack pine will have ample space and good soils to regenerate and set the stage for the next jack pine dominated forest.
 Without fire or management that can mimic it, other trees will establish and discourage the Kirtland’s warbler from nesting.